frankdjidingarmonbe/Predict-Measurements/README.md

 The goal is to predict temperature of sensor around a nuclear waste cannister for different times.
 The available data is seperated in two sets: the training set with known temperatures and the test set were the temperature needs to be predicted.
 The pressure and humidity for the times and coordinates, material are also available for all the sensors.

+# Poster

+The poster explain shortly what our code does, and what are the main ideas and implementations we have done to solve the task.

 # Notebooks

 The project is composed of 3 notebooks:\